WayneDW/Interacting-Contour-Stochastic-Gradient-Langevin-Dynamics/README.md

 The **first** sampling algorithm that efficiently explores deep energy landscapes via a fixed learning rate.

+This is a simple MNIST dataset, but so far no algorithms can freely explore multiple modes using a fixed learning rate.

 <p float="left">
   <img src="./figures/ICSGLD_losses_path.gif" width="200" title="SGLD"/>
   <img src="./figures/SGD_SGLD_CSGLD.png" width="600" title="SGLD"/>